RankMerging: A supervised learning-to-rank framework to predict links in large social network: Aggregation task and performance evaluation

-Previous works have emphasized the dramatic effect of class imbalance (or skewness) on link prediction problems in social networks, especially in mobile phone networks~\cite{lichtenwalter2010new,comar2011linkboost}.
-The fact that the network is sparse and that there are many more pairs of nodes than links makes the prediction and its evaluation tricky: the typical order of magnitude of the classes ratio for a social network made of $N$ nodes is $ 1/N$.
-It means that the number of predicted links is much lower than the number of candidate pairs, consequently the fall-out $\frac{\#fp}{\#fp+\#tn}$ is always very small, making the ROC curve an inappropriate way of visualizing the performances in our case.
-For this reason and because we aim at improving both precision and recall over a large range, we visualize the performances in the precision-recall space.
+Previous works have emphasized the dramatic effect of class imbalance (or skewness) on link prediction problems in social networks~\citep{lichtenwalter2010new,comar2011linkboost}.
+The fact that the network is sparse and that there are many more pairs of nodes than links makes the prediction and its evaluation tricky.
+The typical order of magnitude of the classes ratio for a social network made of $N$ nodes is indeed $ 1/N$.
+It means that the number of predicted links is much lower than the number of candidate pairs, consequently the fall-out $\frac{\#fp}{\#fp+\#tn}$ is usually very small, making the ROC curve a potentially deceptive way of visualizing the performances, as discussed in~\cite{yang2015evaluating}.
+For this reason and because we aim at improving both precision and recall over a large range, in the following we visualize the performances in the precision-recall space.